gosqib/Discord-Epilepsy-Detector/README.md

 # Discord-Epilepsy-Detector
-# Warning: The below demonstration may be seizure inducing
+# Warning: The below demonstration
 # Also, the gif checker does NOT work with message that don't start with `https://tenor.com/`
 Ex. `qwehttps://tenor.com/ZJXy.gif`
 <br>